MahtabKhangura/java-minesweeper/README.md

 $OutputEncoding = [console]::InputEncoding = [console]::OutputEncoding = New-Object System.Text.UTF8Encoding

-Run command in terminal before compiling to change encoding to UTF-8.
+Run the above command in the terminal before compiling to change encoding to UTF-8 (or else unicode characters will not display.

 Run Logic.java to play Minesweeper!